I recently answered this question from a people looking for information about how to import goods from China. Here is the answer I gave:

 It is much easier to ask your supplier to correct some mistake and to implement a corrective action plan when only 5% of the production is done than when 100% of the production is over because reworking 5% of an order is much easier than reworking 100% of it.

-To do this follow up, you should perform some.
-For example, you can use a or a .
+To do this follow up, you should perform some quality inspection .
+For example, you can use a production monitoring or a during production inspection.
 The company performing it will send a quality inspector in your manufacturer facility to verify your production status and the quality of the goods which have already been produced so far.
 Then, they will send you a quality inspection report within 24 hours about the status of your production and even can send you some mass production samples by express carrier for you to review them.

 If any problem is found, you can ask your supplier to correct the part of the production which has not been produced yet.
 Pricing usually cost 288 USD per man-day of work.
 A lot you think ?
 Well if you consider an order of 40000 USD, this 288 USD only represent 0.7% of your order amount.
 Quite cheap.
 Also, it can save you a lot of hassle in endless negotiation with a supplier who doesn’t want to rework your defective goods while holding your 30% deposit.
 Prevention is better than curing.